Mr. Tesla's Personal Exhibit at the World's Fair

 Chapter XLII - The Martin Book

 Fig 297 - Full - No Edits - Detre Library & Archives, Heinz History Center.
-Hosted by: University of Pittsburg Library System
+Hosted by: University of Pittsburgh Library System

 Thomas Commerford Martin